 You can find and request information about the environmental permits for Sizewell B on the public register.
 You need to search under ‘EDF’.

-You can access reports about Sizewell B from ONR.
+- access the reports about Sizewell B from ONR

-You can read information about the power station from EDF.
+- read about the power station from EDF

 Power station design proposed for Sizewell C

 The Environment Agency and ONR developed an assessment process called Generic Design Assessment (GDA).
-They use this to scrutinise new nuclear power station designs before they are built.
+We use this to scrutinise new nuclear power station designs before they are built.

 You can read reports about the GDA assessment process for this design.

-The Environment Agency will use information from its assessments in the GDA process to make decisions on EDF SZC Co’s environmental permit applications for Sizewell C.
+The Environment Agency will use information from our GDA process assessments to help inform decisions on EDF SZC Co’s environmental permit applications for Sizewell C.

 Environmental permits for Sizewell C